 You might assume libraries can lend out as many digital copies of books as they would like, but this isn’t the case.
 Because of the distribution rights of publishers, libraries have a finite number digital audio book files they can lend to their users at any one time.
 This is one of the other downsides of using a free library service – if one of the titles you want to listen to is currently being used by another patron, you end up on the waiting list.

 There’s really no reason not to download one of these programs and link it with your local library account to supplement any paid subscription service you use.

 You can also get free audio books from LibriVox, a service that offers recordings of books in the public domain.
 This means it only offers books published before 1932 – some of the most popular downloads on the site are Jane Austen’s novels and “Moby Dick.”

 LibriVox has a free audio book app you can use from your phone, and you can also stream books directly from its site.
-As I researched subscriptions, I discovered that many of the free audio books paid services include in their memberships are LibraVox recordings.
+As we researched subscriptions, we discovered that many of the free audio books paid services include in their memberships are LibraVox recordings.

 The downside to this service is that it may take you some time to find a quality recording.
 Because LibriVox uses volunteers, narrators can change from chapter to chapter, and there isn’t a universal quality standard required for recording.

 Because the recordings aren’t always professionally produced, it can occasionally be hard to understand the narration, but it’s a global effort and sometimes injects new life into older texts.
-For example, I’ve heard good things about Mill Nicholson’s recordings of some of Charles Dickens’s greatest works that are free for download on the site.
+For example, we’ve heard good things about Mil Nicholson’s recordings of some of Charles Dickens’s greatest works that are free for download on the site.